mlswg/mls-extensions/draft-ietf-mls-extensions.md

 group can communicate.

->Note that when the membership of a group changes, or when the policy of the group changes, it is responsibility of the committer to ensure that the membership and policies are compatible.
+>Note that when the membership of a group changes, or when the policy of the group changes, it is the responsibility of the committer to ensure that the membership and policies are compatible.

 As clients are upgraded to support new formats they can use these extensions to